 We first needed to get rid of the rust.
 We started with a small stainless steel brush with thin bristles, and it was able to get into the crevices.
 If you have more extensive rust, a larger brush or even a wire wheel on a drill might be a better tool.
 We ran a vacuum while brushing to collect the rust dust.

 With the rust gone and the bare metal exposed, it was time to commence with our POR-15 treatment kit.
-This is a convenient kit that has the degreaser, etcher and paint in small amounts.* It contains more than enough product to cover an entire battery box, and has all the brushes and stir sticks that you will need for one job.
+Here is a link to a kit that has the degreaser, etcher and paint in small amounts: POR-15 kit*.
+It contains more than enough product to cover an entire battery box, and has all the brushes and stir sticks that you will need for one job.

 The first step is to degrease the area.
 The Marine Clean product calls for rinsing the area with water after applying.
 Since it is difficult to extract water from the battery compartment, we opted for Simple Green.
 We wiped it up afterwards with a wet towel and then a dry towel.

 The next step was to etch the bare metal so that the POR-15 could have good adhesion to the substrate.
 Metal Prep was brushed over the bare metal areas.
 The metal should be wet with metal prep for at least 30 minutes.
 We brushed more on every 10 minutes.
 Afterwards, we need to rinse with water, but again, this area is not conducive to rinsing, so we alternated with 3 rounds of wet and then dry towels.

 When etched, the metal goes from shiny to dull.
 Before applying POR-15, the area needs to be completely dry.
 We used a heat gun to speed up the drying and then let any remaining water dry up overnight.

 Finally, we're ready to apply POR-15.
 We poured a small amount into a separate container, because double dipping a brush into the container contaminates the product, according to the manufacturer.

 We brushed on two coats, 5 hours apart.
 Thin coats are the way to go.